 Some of you might feel tempted to go ‘hi tech’ and ditch sartorial elegance in favour of more modern high-performance fabrics and gear.
 But a traditional country casual look is always going to be more aesthetically appealing than the drab practicality of hiking garb.

 Tailor your clothes to the occasion

-Different country occasions require changes to the staple wardrobes described above.
+Different country occasions require some tweaks to the staple wardrobes described above.
 Let’s have a look at a couple of them in more detail: